 Last time you saw this space, I’d just gotten everything I needed for my office into this area.
-And it worked fine, except for one thing.
-I didn’t have any table wide enough that my new white chair didn’t scrape against the sides.
+Now my office is also a craft space.

 I’ve been scouring Pinterest and the internet ever since.
 I quickly decided that if I was going to have to get something different to put the computer on, then I might as well get something that would extend the flat surface space to accommodate doing crafts.

 This is such a wonderful light-filled area.
 I don’t have this kind of light any place else in the apartment.

 It took me a month to figure out what to do.
 I went back and forth.
 Get file cabinets and put a door over them?
 Unfinished kitchen cabinets that I could put a big board on?
 I looked and looked at handmade desks online.